Lion: Communication

 When resting, lion socialisation occurs through a number of behaviours; the animal's expressive movements are highly developed.
 The most common peaceful, tactile gestures are head rubbing and social licking, which have been compared with the role of allogrooming among primates.
-Head rubbing—nuzzling the forehead, face and neck against another lion—appears to be a form of greeting and is seen often after an animal has been apart from others or after a fight or confrontation.
+Head rubbing, nuzzling the forehead, face and neck against another lion appears to be a form of greeting and is seen often after an animal has been apart from others or after a fight or confrontation.
 Males tend to rub other males, while cubs and females rub females.
 Social licking often occurs in tandem with head rubbing; it is generally mutual and the recipient appears to express pleasure.
 The head and neck are the most common parts of the body licked; this behaviour may have arisen out of utility because lions cannot lick these areas themselves.

 Lions have an array of facial expressions and body postures that serve as visual gestures.
-A common facial expression is the "grimace face" or flehmen response, which a lion makes when sniffing chemical signals and involves an open mouth with bared teeth, raised muzzle, wrinkled nose closed eyes and relaxed ears.
-Lions also use chemical and visual marking; males will spray and scrape plots of ground and objects within the territory.
+A common facial expression is the "grimace face" or flehmen response, which a lion makes when sniffing chemical signals and involves an open mouth with bared teeth, raised muzzle, wrinkled nose, closed eyes and relaxed ears.
+Lions also use chemical and visual marking; males spray urine and scrape plots of ground and objects within the territory.

 The lion's repertoire of vocalisations is large; variations in intensity and pitch appear to be central to communication.
-Most lion vocalisations are variations of growling, snarling, meowing and roaring.
-Other sounds produced include purring, puffing, bleating and humming.
-Roaring is used to advertise its presence.
+Most lion vocalisations are variations of roaring, growling and snarling.
+Other sounds produced include puffing, humming, and exhalations similar to purring, while cubs communicate by meowing and bleating.
+Roaring is used to advertise the animal's presence.
 Lions most often roar at night, a sound that can be heard from a distance of 8 km.
-They tend to roar in a very characteristic manner starting with a few deep, long roars that subside into a series of shorter ones.
+They tend to roar in a very characteristic manner starting with a few deep, long roars that subside into grunts.